Ada-Developers-Academy/core-unit-3/tests/test-syntax-detail.md

 # Test Syntax Detail

-Now, we've read through some Jest tests, run them, and made them pass!
+We've read through some Jest tests, run them, and maybe even made them pass!

-These steps have made it easier for us to now step back, and formally consider the syntax.
+These steps make it easier for us to take a step back, and formally consider the syntax.

 ## `describe` Blocks